UPOL-Plant-phenotyping-research-group/UAV-crop-analyzer/README.md

 ![alt text](https://github.com/UPOL-Plant-phenotyping-research-group/UAV-crop-analyzer/blob/main/readme_images/subplot_borders.png?raw=true)

+#### Manual subplot localization

+If automatic subplot localization fails, there is possibility to define subplot borders manually.
+First in **config_subplot_localizer.py** file define *FILENAME* parameter to specify las file (these files are stored in *plots* folder) of manually checked plot.
+Module **subplot_manual_check.py** visualizes plot side view and provides user with coordinate information of mouse cursor.
+Like this user can find proper subplot borders.
+This information has to be modified in **x_y_metadata.json** file (x and y specify plot).
+Open this file in text editor, modify *borders* attribute (it's list of ordered border coordinates in not dominant axis) of given plot and save all changes.
+Then call **plot_manual_check.py** module again to visualize and check border modifications.

 ### 6. Subplot growth statistic evaluation
-Last part of pipeline **field_stats.py** module evaluates growth statistic for each subplot (experimental unit/variant).
+Last part of pipeline **plot_stats_evaluator.py** module evaluates growth statistic for each subplot (experimental unit/variant).
 It analyzes whole batch of subplots of single plot and creates structured result in **xlsx** format.
 For growth analysis only de-terrained points are used.

 ![alt text](https://github.com/UPOL-Plant-phenotyping-research-group/UAV-crop-analyzer/blob/main/readme_images/subplot.png?raw=true)